alex-pope/flocking-simulator/README.md

 Some things that I would like to add:
 - Text Boxes to view / change various variables that affect the birds behaviors
-- Color based on direction maybe.
+- Color based on direction maybe